akikuno/DAJIN/README.md

 DAJIN is a genotyping software with simple, rapid, and scalable whole-allelic profiling of genome editing organisms using a long-read sequencer.

-- :dart: DAJIN automatically identify and classify a diversity of mutations, including a point mutation, knock-out, knock-in, and inversion
+## Features

-- :dart: DAJIN uses the nanopore long-read sequencer to capture larger genomic locus (~10 kb) than conventional genotyping methods such as a short-read NGS and Sanger sequencing
+- DAJIN automatically identifies a diversity of mutations from single-nucleotide variants to structural variants, such as a point mutation, knock-out, knock-in, and inversion.
-- :dart: DAJIN detects various mutations from single-nucleotide variants to large indels (~10 kb)
+- DAJIN uses the nanopore long-read sequencer to capture larger genomic locus (~10 kb) than conventional genotyping methods such as a short-read NGS and Sanger sequencing.
-- :dart: DAJIN can treat ~100 samples within a day
+- DAJIN can genotype ~100 samples of different genome-editing designs at the same time within a day.

-## Initial Setup
+## Setup

 We recommend **Linux OS with NVIDIA GPU** to reduce computation time.
 If you use a Windows PC with NVIDIA GPU, please follow [this instruction](https://docs.nvidia.com/cuda/wsl-user-guide/index.html).